 2. Security management

 Every company across all industries needs encryption and password management.
-Enterprises can be more secure with IoT as clothing with biometric sensing, facial recognition, and footprint identity can unlock doors and turn on lights without ever having to swipe a card (that can be easily lost).
+Enterprises partnering with trusted IT consulting firms will likely be more secure with IoT as clothing with biometric sensing, facial recognition, and footprint identity can unlock doors and turn on lights without ever having to swipe a card (that can be easily lost).

 Furthermore, time cards can be punched automatically, stocks can be managed efficiently, and security can track your every move while on the premises.
 All of this will have a direct impact on employee productivity and your bottom line.